 It's ultimately up to the keyholders to allocate the funds.
 We hope they will fund ENS ecosystems projects.
 If available funds exceed the reasonable needs of the ENS ecosystem, we hope other Ethereum projects will receive them.

 ENS Listing has an interface for this here.
 We will be adding support for this to our manager Dapp soon.

-Only the registration and renewal process for .eth domains is changing.
+Only the registration and renewal process for .eth domains has changed.
 Resolution, and management of other names remains the same.